 How many classes can I take?
 Full-time employees will have their in-state and out-of-state fees paid by UCM for not more than 15 semester hours per year.
 Part-time employees will have their in-state and out-of-state fees paid by UCM for not more than 6 semester hours per year.

 Is my family eligible for this program?
-Spouses and legally dependent children of qualified UCM employees who are not entitled to their own "employee" benefit are eligible to have UCM pay 50% of the applicable fees.
+Spouses and legally dependent children of qualified Full-time UCM employees who are not entitled to their own "employee" benefit are eligible to have UCM pay 50% of the applicable fees.

 Define legally dependent children.
 Natural-born or adopted children of the employee or spouse considered as dependents of the eligible employee for federal income tax purposes as filed with the Internal Revenue Service.